bfrg/vim-c-cpp-modern/README.md

   `final`, `inline`, `explicit` and `export`.
 These are now under the highlighting group `StorageClass` (Vim's default syntax file puts them under `Type`).
-- Amost all C++ standard library functions have been commented out because words that end with parentheses are highlighted as functions anyway.
+- Almost all C++ standard library functions have been commented out because words that end with parentheses are highlighted as functions anyway.
 So we don't have to explicitly list each library function in here.
 The only exceptions are function templates, which sometimes must be called with template parameters.
 Example: `std::make_unique<Foo>(bar)`.
 - Another reason why almost all functions have been commented out is because if someone defines his/her own type and the name collides with a library's function name, the type will be highlighted as a function.
 This can happen